-The Real Madrid fullback may have had a reportedly fractious relationship with his former manager, but he says he appreciates what his Mourinho did for the club.Sergio Ramos says he does not hold a grudge against former Real Madrid boss Jose Mourinho, adding that the current Chelsea manager has had a postive impact on his game.
+The Real Madrid defender may have had a reportedly fractious relationship with the Portuguese manager but says he appreciates what his former coach did for the clubSergio Ramos says he does not hold a grudge against former Real Madrid boss Jose Mourinho, adding that the Portuguese has had a postive impact on his game.

-Ramos and Mourinho reportedly had a turbulent relationship, particularly during Mourinho's last season in charge at the Santiago Bernabeu.
-But Ramos insists he wants to forget about the fallouts and focus on what the Mourinho did successfully for the club.
+The defender and the 50-year-old Chelsea manager reportedly had a turbulent relationship, particularly during Mourinho's last season in charge at the Santiago Bernabeu.

 "I think of myself as someone who gives everything and I wake up every day wanting to keep growing.